Not Shockbox art gallery - Hermosa Beach

 What does altered consciousness look like?
 How does it feel?
 Can a work of art shift a viewer’s state—slow them down, open them up, take them somewhere else?

-This show will be shared on Artsy.com and may include mature themes and is intended for viewers 18+.
+This show will be shared on Artsy.net and may include mature themes and is intended for viewers 18+.

 open call